Small business revolution

 - Shift tax breaks to small, locally-owned businesses, and away from their competitors.
 Work with the Department of Commerce to create a $75 million annual package of tax credits and incentives that are exclusively available to locally-owned small businesses (100 employees or less).
 The exact package of tax credits would be determined by small business owners, with a particular focus on reducing costs to be able to afford a raise in the minimum wage to $15.
 This could include some combination of:

-- a tax credit exclusively for small businesses that wish to develop downtown properties (to avoid property tax spikes).
+- A tax credit exclusively for small businesses that wish to develop downtown properties (to avoid property tax spikes).
+See more in our Homestead Act plan.

 - “Shop Local Saturdays,” support for periodic Sales Tax Holidays, exclusively available to locally owned, small businesses.